SlavaKlepikov/ApiJiraProject/README.md

 This project created on based Test Automation Framework: Java + Maven + TestNG + Rest-assured + Allure + Jenkins.

-Jenkins located on HyperHost VPS so we can check current status.
+Jenkins located on HyperHost VPS so we can free check current status.
 Also we can view  Allure reports.
 Please follow the links below

 Jenkins: [![Build Status](http://91.235.128.79:8080/buildStatus/icon?job=ApiJiraProject&build=27)](http://91.235.128.79:8080/job/ApiJiraProject/27/)